DivanteLtd/microservices-book/ch1-microservices.md

 * Scalability requirements that require running your application across server clusters.

-* Desireto adopt emerging technologies (new programming languages, etc) without major risks.
+* Desire to adopt emerging technologies (new programming languages, etc) without major risks.

 The assumptions of the orthogonal architecture followed by microservices architects implies the following benefits: